abdelrahman0w/whatapp-auto-messenger/README.md

-# whatapp-auto-messaging
+# whatapp Auto Messaging
-Send WhatsApp messages to numbers that are not in your contact list.
+This script allows you to send WhatsApp messages to numbers that are not in your contact list.
+You can send bulk messages to many contacts in one run